sorling-liang/sorling-liang/README.md

 - 👋 Hi, I’m @sorling-liang
-- 👀 I’m a Code Mentor @ Computhink Kids Singapore
+- 👀 I’m a senior Code Mentor @ Computhink Kids Singapore.
+- 🏆 I have been teaching for the past 6 years.
+- 🧩 Previously I have 25 years of experience working as a software developer.
-- 🌱 I’m currently learning to cook tasty meals.
+- 🌱 I’m currently learning to cook.
 - 💞️ I enjoy coding.
 - 📫 How to reach me ...
 - ⚡ Fun fact: Singapore is a small city country.